shoenig/fields/README.md

 #### Build from source

-The `fields` command can be installed by running
+The `fields` command can be compiled by running
 ```bash
 $ go get gophers.dev/cmds/fields/cmd/fields
 ```